nautobot/nautobot/nautobot/docs/installation/nautobot.md

 ## Choose your `NAUTOBOT_ROOT`

 You need to select a directory path where everything related to Nautobot will be installed.
-We will to use this value across the documentation and will be referred to as `NAUTOBOT_ROOT`.
+We will use this value across the documentation and it will be referred to as `NAUTOBOT_ROOT`.

 We will be using this path as the home directory of the `nautobot` user.